pippinbarr/SNAKISTS/process/candidates.md

 ## Optometrist

 It's an eye test while you play.
 "Which makes the game easier to see?
 A or B?
 A or B?" and some kind of blur filter/thing?
 It's a great idea...
 I wonder if it can work.

+Early technical tests suggest: no?
+Maybe?
+Probably not?

 ## Palmist